sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_07_NSGs.md

+---
+lab:
+    title: '07 - Network Security Groups and Application Security Groups'
+    module: 'Module 02 - Implement platform protection'
+---

-# Module 2: Lab 07 - NSGs
+# Lab 07 - Network Security Groups and Application Security Groups

+# Student lab manual

+## Lab scenario

 You can filter network traffic inbound to and outbound from a virtual network subnet with a network security group.
 Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
 Security rules are applied to resources deployed in a subnet.

+## Objectives

 In this tutorial, you learn how to:

 - Create a network security group and security rules
 - Create a virtual network and associate a network security group to a subnet
 - Deploy virtual machines (VM) into a subnet
 - Test traffic filters

+## Instructions

 ## Exercise 1: Filter network traffic with a network security group using the Azure portal